mvolkmann/blog/src/smalltalk.md

 ```

 To run this, enter `cuis demo.st`.

+TODO: This was working, but just hangs now.
+Why?

 To get help on options, cd to your `Cuis-Smalltalk-Dev` directory
 and enter the following: